GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 [Watch the oxd demo video](https://youtu.be/zZMf84wB2f0).

+## License
+oxd is commercial software licensed by Gluu.
+Learn more in the [license management documentation](./license/index.md).

 ## Overview

 The oxd server is designed to work as a standalone service demon. oxd is a web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
 Start it and stop it like you would any other unix service.